-- (i) the process for obtaining funding for the NSW health system, where the amount of that funding is based on (among other things) evidence of past costs; and - (ii) budgeting and financial forecasting processes, by which the Defendant allocates resources based on past costs. - 55.
-To the extent the Plaintiff or Group Members engaged in the conduct in subparagraph 51(a) to er 51(b) above, it was reasonable for the Defendant to regard that conduct as amounting to the unapproved and unclaimed time representations, to make the unapproved or unclaimed time assumptions, and to rely on those assumptions as set out in paragraph 54 above, in circumstances in which the Plaintiff and Group Members:
+- (i) the process for obtaining funding for the NSW health system, where the amount of that funding is based on (among other things) evidence of past costs; and - (ii) budgeting and financial forecasting processes, by which the Defendant allocates resources based on past costs. - 54A.
+Further or in the alternative, the Plaintiff and the Group Members knew that the Defendant would, or intended the Defendant to, act in reliance on the unapproved or unclaimed time representations and the unapproved or unclaimed time assumptions as alleged in paragraph 54 above.